seapoe1809/Health_server/README.md

 HEALTH FILES CARD:
 ==================

 The dropdown menu provides several options:
     View health files stored in the 'summary' folder including visualizing data in dicom format.
-    View the personalized health intents generated when you run the 'Analyze' function.
+    View health files indexed by the AI vision and OCR agent once DARNABOT >> RUN AI is activated View the personalized health intents generated when you run the 'Analyze' function.
     View your de-identified data, which could be useful for interacting with public language models.
     View your word cloud visualization.